Q: The edges of my rose petals are brown and ragged. What causes this?

 A: Rose thrips hide inside rose buds and chew on the edges of petals.
 When the bloom opens, the damage is evident for all to see.

 Slap an open bloom on a piece of white paper and look for tiny yellowish creatures skittering across the page.

 Because they hide themselves so effectively, thrips are difficult to control.
-Systemic insecticides such as Bayer All-In-One Rose Spray can be helpful.
-Sprays containing spinosad (Green Light Spinosad) are also effective.
+Systemic insecticides (click for sources) can be helpful.
+Sprays containing spinosad (click for sources) are also effective.

 Tags For This Article: insects